Currently Enrolling Trials

 Zytiga (abiraterone acetate) is an orally active inhibitor CYP17 a cytochrome p450 complex that is involved in testosterone production.

-Zytiga is specifically indicated in combination with prednisone for the treatment of patients with metastatic castration-resistant prostate cancer who have received prior chemotherapy containing docetaxel.
+Zytiga is specifically indicated in combination with prednisone for the treatment metastatic castration-resistant prostate cancer and metastatic high-risk castration-sensitive prostate cancer.